-If you do not want c3p0 to register MBeans with your JMX environment, you can suppress this behavior with the following, set as a System property, in c3p0.properties, or in HOCON config:
+If you do not want c3p0 to register MBeans with your JMX environment, you can suppress JMX support entirely.
+Set the following, as a System property, in c3p0.properties, or in HOCON config:

 c3p0 uses a custom logging library similar to jakarta commons-logging.
 Log messages can be directed to the to the popular slf4j (with its logback backend), to the venerable log4j library, to the standard logging facility introduced with jdk1.4, or to System.err.
 Nearly all configuration should be done at the level of your preferred logging library.
 There are a very few configuration options specific to c3p0's logging, and usually the defaults will be fine.
 Logging-related parameters may be placed in your c3p0.properties file, in HOCON configuration files, in a file called mchange-log.properties at the top-level of your classpath, or they may be defined as System properties.
 (The logging properties defined below may not be defined in c3p0-config.xml!)
 See the box below.

 c3p0's logging behavior is affected by certain build-time options.
 If build-option c3p0.debug is set to false, all messages at a logging level below INFO will be suppressed.
 Build-option c3p0.trace controls how fine-grained c3p0's below INFO level reporting will be.
 For the moment, distributed c3p0 binaries are compiled with debug set to true and trace set to its maximum level of 10.
 But binaries may eventually be distributed with debug set to false.
 (For the moment, the performance impact of the logging level-checks seems very small, and it's most flexible to compile in all the messages, and let your logging library control which are emitted.)
 When c3p0 starts up, it emits the build-time values of debug and trace, along with the version and build time.